Billie Eilish calls making Oscar de la Renta go fur-free a career highlight

 - READ MORE: Billie Eilish – ‘Happier Than Ever’ review: an artist secures her status as a generational great

-At one point in the conversation, Eilish listed her achievements from the past couple of years – including releasing a second album, receiving two more Grammys and attending the No Time To Die premiere (I’ve never seen anything so crazy, I met the Royal family!”).
+At one point in the conversation, Eilish listed her achievements from the past couple of years – including releasing a second album, receiving two more Grammys and attending the No Time To Die premiere (“I’ve never seen anything so crazy, I met the Royal family!”).

 The singer went on to look back at her experience of being a host at the Met Gala 2021, which she said was “an unbelievable opportunity”.